 The Read latency, or CAS latency, is the delay, in clock cycles, between the registration of a Read command and the availability of the first burst of output data.
-The latency can be programmed 2 or 2.5 or 3 clocks.
+The latency can be programmed 2 or 2.5 clocks for DDR333.